-- Job Creation: Wind power brings a significant increase to the job market in the U.S. In 2012 alone, 80,000 American jobs were provided in the wind energy industry.
+- Job Creation: Wind power brings a significant increase to the job market in the U.S. In 2019, 114,800 American jobs were provided in the wind energy industry7.

 - Low Costs: Wind energy is currently the least expensive of all renewable energy sources—and because wind is essentially free, this energy type can provide long-term-priced power production.
 The introduction of wind energy can lower residential electricity costs by 50% to 90%, with anticipated pay-back ranges between six and 15 years depending on the cost of the unit and presiding electricity rates.
 Like other renewable energy sources, excess energy can be “sold” back to the local utility.